Prospective Students – FAQ's

 Q: What should I do if my child is homesick?

 A: Four-weeks can be a long time to be away from home for students and parents and should be discussed prior to COSMOS admission acceptance.
 The first week is often the most difficult, and staff work hard to ensure students are adjusting.
 If you are concerned about your child's homesickness, please contact the COSMOS office so staff can help the student adjust to life at COSMOS.
 Nearly all students who initially experience homesickness ultimately enjoy their COSMOS experience.
 In all cases, contact COSMOS staff prior to arriving to take your child home.
-Although that may be the best course, the staff are trained to help students and parents adjust.
+Although that may be the best course, the staff is trained to help students and parents adjust.

 Q: Can I come visit?

 A: Family Visitation weekend is designated as a time to visit with your student.
 Students may visit or leave campus with family or a designated adult for a few hours or the weekend.
 The designated weekend is half way through the program and students are checked out on Friday evening and checked back in on Sunday afternoon.
 Students may also leave for a few hours Friday evening or a few hours on Sunday afternoon.
-Many students do not go home during this weekend and the residential life staff provide supervision and activities.
+Many students do not go home during this weekend and the residential life staff provides supervision and activities.
 Early or late check in is not available.
 More information is provided after acceptance.
 The four COSMOS sites have slightly different weekend visitation schedules.

 Q: Other questions?